shivajiva101/authx/README.md

 Example: //whois sadie

 Returns all known accounts and the last ip address associated with a player name.
-Use the v option to get the list of ip addresses (display_max still limits amount displayed)
+Use the v option to get the list of ip addresses (display_max limited)
 #### CONFIG

 You can add these optional settings to minetest.conf to adjust the authx mod's